Life Lines

 10 minutes of flushing with cold water

-Identifying the chemical is important for example oven cleaner will cause severe damage to a child's eye compared to washing up liquid which can be painful at the time, however damage is minimal.
+Identifying the chemical is important; for example, oven cleaner will cause severe damage to a child's eye compared to washing up liquid, which can be painful at the time; however, the damage is minimal.

 Important!